Kobyz: In Kazakh music

 In the 1930s, when the first folk instrument orchestras were established in the Soviet republic of Kazakhstan, a new kind of kobyz came into existence.
 It now had four metallic strings and thus became closer to a violin.
 Such a modernized kobyz can be used to play both Kazakh music and the most complicated works of violin literature.
 One of the few western musicians to use the kobyz is Trefor Goronwy.

+The concert instrument is often distinguished from the traditional two-stringed qyl-qobyz.
+The modernization of the kobyz formed part of a wider effort to adapt traditional instruments for Soviet-style folk orchestras, expanding their range and standardizing their construction.
+At the same time, the traditional instrument's close association with healers and shamanic practice contributed to a decline in its use during parts of the Soviet period.
+According to Utegalieva, a revival of the older qyl-qobyz tradition became more visible from the 1960s and 1970s onward.

+The nineteenth- and early twentieth-century musician Ykylas Dukenuly is an important figure in the secular kobyz tradition.
+Works attributed to or arranged by him include narrative and descriptive küi such as Qambar batyr, Qazan, Zhalgyz ajaq and Shynyrau.
+His repertoire contributed to the instrument's development outside its earlier ritual context and was passed to later generations of performers through pupils and oral transmission.

 While many Kazakh kobyz players and scholars theorize that bards accompanied themselves on the kobyz during recitation of epics, today a mainstay of the Kazakh kobyz repertoire is küi, which are short programmatic pieces composed as instrumental narration or expression of emotion, often employing the purposeful imitation of sounds such as bird calls or horse hooves.

+The instrument continues to be used by performers working in traditional, orchestral and contemporary settings.
+These different approaches have sometimes emphasized contrasting aspects of the kobyz: its association with spirituality and oral tradition, its technical possibilities as a concert instrument, and its status as a symbol of Kazakh cultural memory.